 The owner and the assisted family will execute the dwelling lease and the owner must provide a copy to the MHA.
-The MHA will ensure that both the owner and the assisted family receive copies of the dwelling lease.
+The owner will ensure that the assisted family receive copies of the dwelling lease.

 The owner and the MHA will execute the HAP contract.
 The MHA will not execute the HAP contract until the owner has submitted IRS form W-9.
 The MHA will ensure that the owner receives a copy of the executed HAP contract.